-Writing a check payable to cash is sometimes the easiest thing to do if you don't know who to make a check payable to.
+Writing a check payable to cash is a simple solution if you don't know who to make a check payable to.
 For example, you might know that you need to write a check for a certain amount but you're unsure of the payee's exact name.
 You can write the check, slip it in your pocket, and leave your checkbook at home.

 Why Not Pay to Cash?

 Checks payable to cash are generally a bad idea.
-Why not just leave the payee line blank and fill it out once you know how to fill it out properly?
-A check payable to cash is about as secure as a check with the payee’s name blank - either way it’s negotiable by anybody.
+Why not just leave the payee line blank and finish up once you know how to fill it out properly?
+A check payable to cash is about as secure as a check with the payee’s name blank anyway - either way it’s negotiable by anybody.